rzanei/blockchain-devops/readme.md

 - **Dockerfile.linux-ubuntu-base**: A base Dockerfile for setting up a containerized environment based on Ubuntu.
 - **evmos_setup/**: Contains Docker Compose file and startup script to set up an Evmos node.
+- **lotus_setup/**: Contains Docker Compose file and startup script to set up a Lotus node.

 ## Features